d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 ## Summary

-* Using Gluon, we can implement the model more succinctly.
+* Using Gluon, we can implement models much more succinctly.
 * In Gluon, the module `data` provides tools for data processing, the module `nn` defines a large number of neural network layers, and the module `loss` defines various loss functions.
 * MXNet's module `initializer` provides various methods for model parameter initialization.
 * Dimensionality and storage are automagically inferred (but caution if you want to access parameters before they've been initialized).